-Aspect

-Marking

-Coils shall be sequentially marked with the metreage, indicating the length remaining on the coil.

-^a - In clear figures or in code providing traceability to the production period within year month and, if the manufacturer is producing at different sites, the production site.
+Aspect Marking Coils shall be sequentially marked with the ron the coil. metreage, indicating the length remaining a - In clear figures or in code providing traceability to the production period within year month and, if the manufacturer is producing at different sites, the production site.

-4.8.8.
+4.5.8.
 Jointing of Pipes